Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

 These include having accurate and up-to-date descriptions tailored for specific Southeast Asian consumers.
 For example, you’ll want to provide size options or size conversion charts for tops, bottoms, outerwear, dresses, and footwear, as different countries in Southeast Asia follow different sizing systems.
 Singapore, for one, follows UK shoe sizes by default, while the Philippines follows the US system.

-Check out Factorie’s Zalora flagship store, which offers size options in both International and Australian systems.
+Check out Factorie’s Zalora flagship store6, which offers size options in both International and Australian systems.

 On Zalora, shoppers can also filter by location and express shipping availability.